thehungngo/Voice2Sub/README.md

 - Import video or audio
 - Configure model, prompt and quality settings
 - Generate subtitles/transcripts locally
+- Optionally create English subtitle output when the project needs an English version
 - Export in formats ready for editing, learning, documentation or content creation

 ## Release history